-Childminders must risk assess their settings.
+Plans and risk assessments should be communicated to parents and must be shared with any assistants or other adults attending the setting.
 The assessment should directly address risks associated with coronavirus, so that sensible measures can be put in place to control those risks for everyone.

 Childminders should also ensure that they are familiar with the advice for COVID-19 infected households, the Health Protection Scotland COVID-19 guidance for non-healthcare settings and the COVID-19 advice from the Health and Safety Executive.

-From Phase 3, childminders who wish to deliver their service can do so in line with their usual operating model, operating within the maximum number of children that can be cared for as detailed on their certificate of registration.
+Childminders who wish to deliver their service can do so in line with their usual operating model, operating within the maximum number of children that can be cared for as detailed on their certificate of registration.

 Childminders can use their discretion to allocate places to families, based on their usual operating model.
 Childminders who have contracts in place with a local authority to deliver childcare on behalf of the authority, for example to deliver funded early learning and childcare (ELC), will need to agree these placements with the local authority before they are agreed with parents or carers.

 Individual children’s circumstances must be taken into account when allocating spaces, including their health status.
 Educational providers, local authorities, social workers, parents or carers, and other relevant professionals (where applicable), should work together closely to consider factors, such as the balance of risk, including health vulnerabilities, family circumstances, risks outside the home, and the child or young person’s assessed special educational needs.

 Coronavirus (COVID-19): individual risk assessment guidance